Reproducibility in Systematic Reviews used to Inform Clinical Practice Guidelines

 Objectives: The goal of this project is to investigate the reproducibility of SRs used in CPGs.

-Methods: We will hand search all CPGs published by NICE (UK), The U.S. Preventive Services Task Force, the Canadian Task Force on Preventive Health Care, the National Health and Medical Research Council, as well as more than 1000 CPGs from the SPOR Evidence Alliance asset map.
+Methods: We will hand search all CPGs published by the National Institute for Health and Care Excellence (NICE; UK), the U.S. Preventive Services Task Force, the Canadian Task Force on Preventive Health Care, and the National Health and Medical Research Council, as well as more than 1000 CPGs from the Strategy for Patient Oriented Research (SPOR) Evidence Alliance asset map.
 From this sample, we will randomly select two CPGs per entity and identify the index SR (with meta-analysis) used in developing each respective CPG.
 If CPGs have used more than one source SR, we will randomly select one.
 We will also examine whether any of the selected SRs have been used in other CPGs.
-Planned Analysis: All SRs will be assessed for (1) their reporting quality (using PRISMA 2020) and methodological quality (using AMSTAR-2); (2) their sharing of data, analytical code, and other materials (e.g., manual of psychological therapy) used in their meta-analysis; and (3) consistency in results of our re-analyses of all eight SRs (i.e., average effect sizes; statistical significance of results, and p-values) compared to the originally published ones.
-Expected Outcomes: This is an important study, as very few researchers have focused on reproducibility issues within medicine.
+Planned Analysis: All SRs will be assessed for (1) their reporting quality (using Preferred Reporting Items for Systematic Reviews and Meta-Analyses [PRISMA] 2020) and methodological quality (using AMSTAR-2 [A Measurement Tool to Assess Systematic Reviews]); (2) their sharing of data, analytical code, and other materials (e.g., manual of psychological therapy) used in their meta-analysis; and (3) consistency in results of our re-analyses of all eight SRs (i.e., average effect sizes; statistical significance of results, and p-values) compared to the originally published ones.
+Expected Outcomes: This is an important study because very few researchers have focused on reproducibility issues within medicine.
 We will update our EQUATOR Canada Publication School module on reproducibility using the findings from this research.
-Patient involvement: We will collaborate with patient partners to obtain feedback on our analyses, interpretation and communication of findings.
+Patient involvement: We will collaborate with patient partners to obtain feedback on our analyses, interpretation, and communication of findings.